-- 1. State the applicant's current and projected status during the initial term of the award. - 2.
-State the applicant's faculty or professional title and from what academic institution does the applicant currently hold his/her appointment.
-The Department Head Statement must be explicit as to whether or not the applicant currently holds their appointment, and/or if the applicant will be promoted between the time of application and award commencement.
+- 1. State the applicant's current and projected status during the initial term of the award. - State the applicant's faculty or professional title.
+The Department Head Statement must be explicit as to whether or not the applicant currently has an appointment, or if the applicant will be promoted between the time of application and award commencement.
 Without the confirmation of status, the applicant will be disqualified. - 3.
 State the applicant's future path at your institution and plan for academic development. - 4.
 State your department's financial and space commitment to the applicant's career, and to the American Lung Association's project being submitted. - 5.
-Describe the intellectual environment and your involvement in the applicant's award. - Guarantee that the budget does not overlap with any existing or pending support of the application's collaborations (including NIH-type other support information, from all collaborating scientists). - 7.
+Describe the intellectual environment and your involvement in the applicant's award. - 6.
+Guarantee that the budget does not overlap with any existing or pending support of the application's collaborations (including NIH-type other support information, from all collaborating scientists). - 7.
 State minimum percent of overall effort and guaranteed time to be protected for research.